phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.29 secs
 ```

-(If you're getting a linking error because LLD could not be found, see our “[Installing LLD]” guide.)

-[Installing LLD]: ./second-edition/extra/installing-lld/index.md

 It worked!
 We see that `xargo` cross-compiled the `core` library for our new custom target and then continued to compile our `blog_os` crate.

 Now we are able to build our kernel for a bare metal target.
 However, our `_start` entry point, which will be called by the boot loader, is still empty.
 So let's output something to screen from it.